hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 07. What the MusicService implementation provides
 -------------------------------------------------

-- A data model with 2 entities: Recording and Performer.
-Recordings and Performer are in a many-to-many relationship: One Recording may have many Performers and one Performer may perform in many Recordings.
+- A data model with 2 entities: ___Recording___ and ___Performer___.
+Recordings and Performer
+  are in a many-to-many relationship: One Recording may have many Performers and one Performer may perform in many Recordings.
-  (implemented in musicsvc.models.Models.scala)
+  (implemented in _musicsvc.models.Models.scala_)

-- The persistence layer in class musicsvc.persistence.Repository provides access to entities of type Recording which are stored in the table "RECORDINGS" and to entities of type Performer which are stored in table "PERFORMERS".
+- The persistence layer in class _musicsvc.persistence.Repository_ provides access to entities of type Recording which are stored in the table "RECORDINGS" and to entities of type Performer which are stored in table "PERFORMERS".
 Table "RECORDINGS_PERFORMERS" is a join table which models the many-to-many relationship between Performer entities and Recording entities.

-- The persistence layer is intensively tested in musicsvc.test.RepositoryPerformersSpec and musicsvc.test.RepositoryRecordingsSpec
+- The persistence layer is intensively tested in _musicsvc.test.RepositoryPerformersSpec_ and _musicsvc.test.RepositoryRecordingsSpec_.

-- Class musicsvc.controllers.WebService implements the RESTful web service interface and accesses the persistence layer to store and load Recordings and Performers.
+- Class _musicsvc.controllers.WebService_ implements the RESTful web service interface and accesses the persistence layer to store and load Recordings and Performers.

 - Extensive tests are available for the RESTful web service API.
-These tests are implemented in musicsvc.test.WebServiceSpec.scala in the test directory.
+These tests are implemented in _musicsvc.test.WebServiceSpec.scala_ in the test directory.

-- Class musicsvc.controllers.WebApplication implements the web application and accesses the persistence layer to store and load Recordings.
+- Class _musicsvc.controllers.WebApplication_ implements the web application and accesses the persistence layer to store and load Recordings.
 Together with the views in package musicsvc.views it provides the user interface according to the MVC pattern.

-- Class musicsvc.test.WebApplicationSpec contains some basic test which have to be extended.
+- Class _musicsvc.test.WebApplicationSpec_ contains some basic test which have to be extended.